-Toilets around the World: What to Expect
+Toilets from around the world

-Toilette Roulette: France
+Toilette roulette: France

 Frequent visitors to France will be well-versed with the 'toilet roulette' one has to partake in, whenever nature calls in public place.
 In Southern parts in particular you may encounter the 'hole in the ground' style toilet that so many British tourists dread, while the majority will look much like the standard loos we use back home, often with the added luxury of a bidet.